nverchev/drytorch/docs/tutorials/getting_started.md

 ```

 ### Preprocess the image
 The target image has a resolution of 128 x 128.
-We downsample it to 64 x 64 using bilinear interpolation, and use it again to upsample back to the original resolution to create a baseline.
+We downsample it to 64 x 64 using bilinear interpolation and use it again to upsample back to the original resolution to create a baseline.

 ```{code-cell} ipython3
 import numpy as np